Last updated: October 01, 2024

 Finding the best home equity loan rates may help you save money on interest over the life of the loan.
 However, there are other factors to consider when shopping for a home equity loan to keep costs low and save money.

-• Competitive interest rates: The interest rate on a loan is essentially the cost of borrowing money, and finding the lowest rate possible is one way to try and save money over the life of your loan.
+- Competitive interest rates: The interest rate on a loan is essentially the cost of borrowing money, and finding the lowest rate possible may be one way to try and save money over the life of your loan.
 You can use a payment calculator online to get an idea of the rate you may be eligible for based off of your credit score, home value, mortgage balance, and desired loan amount.

-• Closing costs and other fees: You also need to consider fees and closing costs associated with the loan.
+- Closing costs and other fees: You also need to consider fees and closing costs associated with the loan.
 Some home equity loans have application fees, appraisal fees, and closing costs.
 Others have prepayment penalties for making extra payments during the loan term or paying off the entire loan before the full term.
 If you plan to hold the loan for its full duration, paying origination fees on a loan with a lower APR may make sense.
 If you plan to pay down the loan quickly, a lower or no-fee loan may be better.
 These costs can vary from state to state and from lender to lender, so follow up with a personal banker to receive an accurate quote before making your decision.
-(Discover Home Loans does not charge closing costs, application, origination, or appraisal fees.)

 Determine your eligibility for the best home equity loan rates

-• Debt-to-income (DTI) ratio: The debt-to-income ratio is calculated by dividing your total monthly debt obligations (including the new loan) by your total gross income.
-For example, if you make $80,000 per year before taxes and pay $2,000 a month in debt (including a mortgage payment), your DTI would be 30%.
+- Debt-to-income (DTI) ratio: The debt-to-income ratio is calculated by dividing your total monthly debt obligations (including the new loan) by your total monthly gross income.
+For example, if you make $6000 per month before taxes and pay $2,000 a month in debt (including a mortgage payment), your DTI would be 33%.
 It is common to find that lenders only approve a loan when your DTI ratio is lower than 43%.
 However, the DTI cap may vary from lender to lender.
-How to improve it: Since the only two inputs for DTI are your debt and your income, you can improve your DTI ratio by increasing your income, decreasing your debt, or both.
+How to improve it: Since the only two inputs for DTI are your debt and your income, you may be able to improve your DTI ratio by increasing your income, decreasing your debt, or both.
 For most people, paying off debt is the easiest way to improve DTI.

-• Loan-to-value (LTV) ratio: The loan-to-value ratio is calculated by dividing the outstanding debt secured by your house such as your existing primary mortgage, and dividing that by the total value of your home.
+- Loan-to-value (LTV) ratio: The loan-to-value ratio is calculated by taking the outstanding debt secured by your house such as your existing primary mortgage, and dividing that by the total value of your home.
 If your home is appraised at $350,000 in value and you still owe $150,000 on your existing mortgage, you would have an LTV ratio of about 43%.
-Add in a $50,000 home equity loan and the combined loan-to-value (CLTV) ratio rises to 57% as CLTV represents the total amount of your existing mortgage plus the amount of a new second mortgage loan divided by your home value.
+For this example, add in a $50,000 home equity loan and the combined loan-to-value (CLTV) ratio rises to 57% as the CLTV represents the total amount of your existing mortgage plus the amount of the new second mortgage loan divided by your home value.
 You may find opportunities to borrow up to a CLTV of 80-90%, depending what’s allowed by the lender you select.
 How to improve it: To influence your loan-to-value ratio, you can either decrease the loan amount by applying for a smaller loan or paying down your existing mortgage.
 Depending on housing trends where you live, it’s also possible that your home value may rise and reduce your LTV.

-• Credit score: Your credit score tells a lender how likely you are to pay your debts off on time and in full.
+- Credit score: Your credit score may tell a lender how likely you are to pay your debts off on time and in full.
 Lower credit scores may lead to higher interest rates, and homeowners with higher credit scores may get the best home equity loan rates available in the market.
 How to improve it: Fortunately, credit scores may be the easiest factor to improve on this list.
 To learn more about building your credit, check out our comprehensive guide on credit building.

 Choosing the best home equity loan lender